Life pressures are on the increase, and they’re here to stay. You may not be able to stem the tide, but you don’t have to be swamped by stress.

 The second cause of life pressure is closely linked to the first.
 It comes from your own expectations, attitudes and demands.
 You carry these with you constantly and they act as a filter through which you view the external pressures.
 The pressure you feel is driven by our thoughts and imaginings.

-You may not be able to avoid or change the external challenges, but you can manage your own expectations, attitudes and demands.
+You may not be able to avoid or change the external challenges of life pressures, but you can manage your own expectations, attitudes and demands.
 Simple though it sounds, it may not be so easy, as first.

 It can be learned though, so stick at it and make it a habit.